- in Power Tools , Log Splitter by David Miller

-If you’re chopping a few logs to impress your wife or to get some exercise then by all means, grab your axe.
-If you’re preparing for winter and need to split a decent stack of logs then save your back and get a decent log splitter.
+Chopping a few logs to impress your wife or to get some exercise?
+Then by all means, grab your axe.
+If you’re preparing for winter and need to split a decent stack of logs then save your back and get the best log splitter.

 But which one?
 Gas?
 Electric?
 Manual?
 Even if you manage to narrow it down to which power source you prefer there are still so many variations.

 People throw all sorts of specs and figures around when talking about wood splitters.
 We’ll break each of these down so that you can make the right choice.
-Before we get into it, here’s a video of one of our favorite units and a table showing our top 10 best electric log splitter choices.
+Before we get into it, here are our picks for best electric log splitter and best gas log splitter.
+Both of them are made by SuperHandy.

 Best Electric Log Splitter Comparison Table